Willie Haines

 Wyndham William Pretoria Haines (14 July 1900 – 5 November 1974) was an English footballer who played at centre-forward for south coast rivals, Portsmouth and then Southampton in the 1920s and 1930s.

-Football career
+Club career

 Haines was born at Warminster Common in Wiltshire and went to the local school at Sambourne where he was a member of the school football team.
 As a youth he played for Warminster Town before joining Frome Town in the Western League, from where he joined Portsmouth (then playing in the Football League Third Division South) in December 1922.